 The list goes on and on.

-This cocktail of emotions, and memories, swims in our children all year long, but can spill out during the Holidays.
-Because normal during this season is family.
-Normal is together.
-The whole season centers around family.
-But when that’s a deep loss for our children, triggers go off, very easily, in fact.
+This cocktail of emotions, and memories, swims in our children all year long, but can spill out big time during transitions, change, or something unforeseen.
+That’s a deep loss for our children.
+And triggers go off.
+Very easily, in fact.
 Sights, sounds, smells, movies, certain foods, locations, songs…they all can be triggers.
 It’s easy to miss and sometimes the behavior seems to come out of left field.

 When I really center my mind on this reality, my heart breaks.
 My body fills with compassion.